Jadefangg/Chat-App-RN-/README.md

 ## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please leave a message and I will get in touch.

 ---